nahiid/soccer-impact-factor/README.md

    pip install -r requirements.txt

 ## Directory Structure
-The repository has the following structure:
+This repository is organized as follows:

-src/: includes main file of the project in jupyter notebook. impact_factor.ipynb in src should be the data file requirements.txt: List of required Python libraries.
+- **src/**: This directory contains the main project files, including the Jupyter Notebook named `impact_factor.ipynb`.
-README.md: Documentation for the code implementation.
+- **requirements.txt**: This file lists all the Python libraries and dependencies required to run the project.
-Report:
+- **Report**: Includes full explantion of the project.
-LICENSE:
+- **.gitignore**: This file specifies which files or directories should be ignored by Git.
-.gitignore
+- **LICENSE**

 ## Data Source